JarbasHiveMind/HiveMind-core/readme.md

 | I'm using the Apache License 2.0 which means commercial use is allowed | If you have any ideas, they're always welcome.
 Either submit an issue or a PR! |
 | [![Buy me a](https://img.shields.io/badge/BuyMeABeer-Paypal-blue.svg)](https://www.paypal.me/AnaIsabelFerreira) | [![Sponsor](https://img.shields.io/badge/SponsorDevelopment-Liberapay-blue.svg)](https://liberapay.com/jarbasAI/) |
 | If you feel the need, now it's as easy as clicking this button!  | You can help sponsoring HiveMind continued development with recurring donations|

-# Getting started

-**NOTE:** Hivemind-core is also available as a Mycroft skill.
-You can use it *either* as a standalone program *or* as a Mycroft skill, but you can't run them both at the same time.
-During early development, testers are encouraged to choose this repository over the skill, as development takes place here.

----

-At this moment development is in early stages, but mostly stable.
-Functionality is limited to basic questions and answers, but only because we haven't implemented the bit that lets Mycroft re-activate the mic to continue a discussion.

-Full tutorials will follow later.
-For now, you wanna do this:

-1. Clone this repo onto the computer or device that's running Mycroft.
-2. Note the scripts in the `examples` folder.
-These are enough to spin up your Hive and connect to Mycroft from another device.
-3. Edit `examples/add_keys.py` to create names and keys for your devices.
-You can use HiveMind without encryption, but it's discouraged for security reasons.
-4. Ensure Mycroft is running.
-5. Run `examples/mycroft_master.py`.
-Your Hive is now running, and you're ready to connect.
-See below to find a client (ideally the Voice Satellite).
-You will need to know the hostname or IP address of the computer or device running Mycroft, and you'll also need the device name and key you created earlier.

-The main configuration can be found at

-    '~/.cache/json_database/HivemindCore.json'

 # HiveMind components